Church of St Mary the Virgin, Ketton: History

 The church is the only one in Rutland that is cruciform in plan with a central tower.
 The 148ft spire is on four arches with triple shafts.
 The spire and tower date from the 14th century.
 There is an arched frieze and broach spire which has statues of the Blessed Virgin Mary, St Peter, St Paul and Angel Gabriel.

-There is a nave with south and north aisles separated by arcades, vestry, chancel, north and south transepts and the tower.
+There is a nave with south and north aisles separated by arcades, a vestry, a chancel, north and south transepts and the tower.
 The clerestory was added in the 15th century.
-In 1861-1862 the church was restored by George Gilbert Scott and the chancel was restored in 1863.
-The roof, decorated with angels was designed by Sir Charles Nicholson and completed in 1950 after his death.
+From 1861 to 1862 the church was restored by George Gilbert Scott, and the chancel was restored in 1863.
+The roof, decorated with angels, was designed by Sir Charles Nicholson and completed in 1950 after his death.

 The font, dating from the 14th century, is octagonal.

 The east windows of the chancel and south aisle have stained glass designed by Ninian Comper.
-A medieval wooden door with a statue and niche of the Blessed Virgin and Child is in the south porch.
+A medieval wooden door with a statue and niche of the Blessed Virgin and Child is on the south porch.

-An arched doorway dating to c1190 is at the west end of the nave.
+An arched doorway dating to c.
+1190 is at the west end of the nave.